Germany’s B2B electronic invoicing law approved

 The Growth Opportunities Act

-In its recent session on 21 February 2024, the German Mediation Council revisited the Growth Opportunities Act.
-The B2B electronic invoicing mandate remained largely unchanged, with previous timelines remaining valid.
-Good news arrived on 22 March 2024, when the Bundesrat approved the Growth Opportunities Act with a clear majority.
+In its session on February 21, 2024, the German Mediation Council revisited the Growth Opportunities Act.
+The B2B e-invoicing mandate remained largely unchanged, with previous timelines remaining valid.
+Good news arrived on March 22, 2024, when the Bundesrat approved the Growth Opportunities Act with a clear majority.

 This final approval solidifies the B2B electronic invoicing mandate, ensuring its implementation in accordance with the previously established timelines.